calebeby/babel-plugin-un-cjs/tests/imports/require-top-level.md

 myModule.bar()
 ```

-Works even when require is in sub scope:
+# (only) Creates namespace import even when require is in sub scope:

 // TODO: Fix this test case
 // needs to generate free name in top scope